Hasan-droid/myStore/README.md

 ## admin portal

-because website still under building i haven't managed yet the way to register the admin use this email : adminIII@email.com
+because website still under building i haven't managed yet the way to register the admin , just use this email to explore the portal : adminIII@email.com